When I found this out I went W.O.W and it opened my eyes to a new possibility...

 It’s a balancing act between your 6’s and 3’s, but we generally need more of an Omega 3, for example swop your sunflower oil (6) to rapeseed oil (3)!

 If you don’t eat good oily fish at least twice a week (Herring, mackerel, salmon, tuna) look to taking a Omega 3 supplement.
-On average in Europe we have 20-40mg a day of Omega 3’s when the recommended daily dose is 100-130mg – so we’re getting less than 30% of what we need and hence it's a supplement.
+On average in Europe we have 20-40mg a day of Omega 3’s when the recommended daily dose is 100-130mg – so we’re getting less than 30% of what we need.

-My book is now in paperback or you can get a download too.
-This really explains very simply what is going on at this confusing time of change and steps you through change to make to relieve stubborn symptoms.
+Understanding Your Menopause is available in paperback or you can get a download too.
+This easy to read book explains very simply what is going on at this confusing time of change and steps you through change to make to relieve stubborn symptoms.
 I've taken many clients through this process and it works!